London is a must-see destination for many travelers. If you only have a few days to visit, here’s how you should spend 4 days in London!

 Our schedule worked out so that we had 4 days in London to see the sights, drink

-It’s not always easy to know what to do and what to see on a limited visit such as ours, but luckily I had been to London once before and had a general idea of what Emily and I should do while we were there.
+It’s not always easy to know what to do in London for 4 days, but luckily I had been to London once before and had a general idea of what Emily and I should do while we were there.

 Of course, we didn’t have time to do *everything* we wanted to do.